 - availability of flights.

-Commercial flights are available in several major airports across Australia.
-These airlines are currently operating flights departing Australia:
+Commercial flights are available from several major airports across Australia.

 You may also wish to find out if there are any private or government repatriation flights to your home country.